 In the past few weeks, we've been paying some close attention to sustainability and compliance reporting: what type of information goes into a report?
 What's the best way to manage reporting activities?
 And who should reports be targeted to?

 That's why we're sharing an article from Environmental Leader that offers a different take on what makes - or breaks - a sustainability report.
-It's titled "Reporting Could Suffer From Too Many Indicators", and you can read it online here.
+It's titled "Reporting Could Suffer From Too Many Indicators".

 In short, the article argues that a study done on the reporting done by 94 Canadian companies points to the conclusion that there may be too many different sustainability key performance indicators (KPIs) being used (585 were found in this study alone).
 This surge of KPIs may be related to why sustainability continues to be a somewhat undefined and definitely unstandardized concept."The incredible diversity in the indicators disclosed may have been caused by a number of factors including differing interpretations of sustainability; a relative lack of mandatory standards for reporting; the fact that different sectors have different reporting priorities; and local circumstances, the study said."